k-watanabe14/Horaido-Library/README.md

 ## Todo

 1. Implement filtering search
-1. Add a paging function
+1. Add a pagination function
 1. Add book image itself into DB
 1. Send email if forgetting password
 1. Send email before due date if not returning the book yet